 Duquesne University has established a statute of limitations for all graduate degree programs.
-No academic program may establish a statute of limitations exceeding that of the University.
-Academic schools may however establish a statute of limitations stricter than that of the University.
-Students should consult with their graduate program advisor about specific program requirements.
+No academic program may establish a statute of limitations that exceeds those of the University.
+Academic schools may establish a statute of limitations that is stricter than those of the University.
+Students should consult the Catalog of Graduate and Professional Programs for school-specific policies

-Under exceptional circumstances, a candidate may apply for an extension to the statute of limitations.
-An extension of time for completion of a degree may be granted only in cases where there is clear evidence of progress towards successful completion of the degree, and where the student can document an extraordinary reason for needing an extension.
-There is no extension for course work.
-The application for an extension must include a detailed schedule for degree completion.
-Students may apply for only one extension.
-Students may request an extension for up to one year.
+Under exceptional circumstances, a candidate for an advanced degree may apply for an extension to the statute of limitations.
+An extension can be requested in the form of one of the three kinds of leave: medical, military, and personal.
+An extension of time for completion of a degree will be granted only in cases where there is clear evidence of progress towards successful completion of the degree, and where the student can document an extraordinary reason for being granted an extension.
+The application for an extension (i.e., medical, military, or personal) must include a detailed schedule for degree completion.

-Requests for an extension to the statute of limitations must be submitted by the graduate student to his/her advisor who then forwards the request with his/her recommendation to the program chair for its review and decision.
-The program chair's decision is then forwarded to the program faculty for review.
-The student will be notified of the decision by the department chair.
-An appeal for denial of the request for extension may be submitted to the Associate Dean for Graduate Studies and Research whose procedural review and decision are final.
+Requests for an extension to the statute of limitations must be submitted by the graduate student to his/her advisor [dissertation chair] who will review the request and provide a written recommendation that is forwarded to the program director.
+Next, the program director will review the request and provide a written recommendation that is forwarded to the department chair.
+The student will be notified in writing of the decision via electronic mail directed to the student's DUQ email address.
+An appeal for denial of the request for extension may be submitted to the school's academic dean whose review and decision are final.

 The timeline for requesting an extension to the statute of limitations is as follows:

-- The advisor will forward the request for extension to the graduate committee chair OR the program director chair within 10 business days of receipt of the request.
+- The advisor [dissertation chair] will forward the request for extension with his/her recommendation to the designated school committee or office within 5 business days of receipt of the request.

-- The graduate committee OR the program director will review the request for extension within 10 business days of receipt of the request and the advisor's recommendation and provide that recommendation to the department chair.
+- The designated school committee or office will review the request for extension within 5 business days of receipt of the request and the advisor's recommendation.

-- The department chair will notify the student of the decision to allow or deny the request within 5 business days of the decision.
+- The designated school committee or office will notify the student in writing of the decision to allow or deny the request within 5 business days of the decision.

-- If the request is denied, the student may file an appeal for review of the decision to the School's academic dean within 10 business days of the date of the department chair's written notification.
+- If the request is denied, the student may file an appeal for review of the decision to the school's academic dean within 5 business days of the date of the relevant or designated school committee or office's written notification.